stu247/spl/README.md

 #####Dependencies

-This utility uses the SoCo module versions 0.11.1 and 0.12 (https://github.com/SoCo/SoCo) to control the Sonos speakers.
+This utility uses the SoCo module version 0.17 (https://github.com/SoCo/SoCo) to control the Sonos speakers.
 SoCo is available via pip, see the web page for details.
 Spl runs on Python 2.7 and 3.